-Some of the businesses you will find when searching for a document scanning service are not scanning providers at all.
-In fact, many actually outsource their scanning processes overseas or to third-party companies, whose services they have not verified.
+Some of the businesses you will find when you search for a “document scanning company near me” are not scanning providers at all.
+In fact, many of these companies are keyword squatters that don’t offer scanning services themselves, and instead outsource their scanning processes to third-party companies, whose services they have not thoroughly vetted and verified.

-This puts the confidential information you have entrusted to these companies at risk of theft or abuse.
+Depending on the hiring and training practices in place, this could potentially put the confidential information you have entrusted to these scanning companies at risk of theft or abuse.

-Make sure that your records are being scanned locally by qualified scanning technicians who have been properly screened, trained, and HIPPA certified.
-This helps to ensure a secure chain of custody for your sensitive documents.
+Make sure that your records are being scanned locally by qualified scanning technicians who have been properly screened, trained, and HIPAA certified.
+This helps to ensure that a secure chain of custody is maintained throughout the process, and that your sensitive documents are handled properly.

 Every business has unique requirements for accessing and working with data.
-While some businesses may be perfectly fine with a bulk one time conversion, when it comes to document scanning services, one size does not fit all.
+While some businesses may be perfectly fine with a one-time bulk scanning, when it comes to document scanning services, one size does not fit all.

-Choose document scanning provider who help you meet both your immediate and long-term imaging and conversion needs.
+Choose a scanning provider who helps you meet both your immediate and long-term document imaging and conversion needs.

 It probably won’t come as much of a surprise, but not all scanning services are created equal.
 You need to choose a scanning company that makes every effort to ensure that your final scans are accurate, legible, and free of indexing mistakes.